qviet1602/House_price_prediction/README.txt

     (venv) /home/ubuntu/DVA_Final_Project $

-- Rename `.env.sample` to `.env`.
+- Rename or copy `.env.sample` to `.env`.
 This file contains all secrets so that they are not in source code and provided separately to all hosted instances including local setup.
 This strictly follows the 12-factor app style (https://12factor.net/).
 For demo purposes, it contains fake information so that the demo can be run.

+    cp .env.sample .env

 - Run Django migrations using: